90% of participants will learn Zika prevention strategies, assessment and management of individuals who have Zika virus infection.

 Individuals in areas of autochthonous transmission or when traveling to areas where mosquitoes carrying the Zika virus or other viruses are endemic should take measures to avoid mosquito bites.
-Measures include both personal preventative protection, as well as, environmental control measures.
+Measures include both personal preventative protections, as well as environmental control measures.

-Environmental control measures to eliminate or control mosquitoes include:
+Environmental control measures to eliminate or control mosquitoes include12:

 The only way to prevent congenital Zika virus infection is to prevent maternal infection, either by avoiding areas where Zika virus transmission is ongoing or strictly following steps to avoid mosquito bites.